Inferring Human Intentions from Predicted Action Probabilities: Introduction

-Despite the importance of understanding intentions in collaborative settings, previous work has mainly focused on either using Bayes-only or DNN-only approaches.
-Both types of approach integrate next action prediction and intention prediction together.
-A model that combining DNN-based and Bayesian-based method together could have the advantages of both.
+A hallmark of human cognition is Theory of Mind (ToM), i.e. our ability to attribute mental states to others, such as thoughts, beliefs, or feelings.
+A critical requirement is the ability to understand others’ intentions, i.e. their commitment to carrying out a particular action in the future \cite{malle2001intentions}.
+This understanding enables us to anticipate others’ actions \cite{huang2015using} and is thus essential for us to engage in social communication and to interact naturally, effortlessly, and seamlessly with each other.
+In contrast, despite its importance for the research on human-computer interaction (HCI) and human-AI collaboration, current AI agents still lack the ability of ToM and fail to understand users’ attention, predict their intentions, and anticipate their needs and actions.
+This limits the agents to operating after users' actions, thereby drastically restricting the naturalness, efficiency, and user experience of current interactions.

+To allow AI agents to have the ability to predict the user's intention, previous works focused on predicting intentions based on Bayesian methods \cite{albrecht1998bayesian, baker2017rational, shergadwala2021can} and Deep Neural Networks (DNNs) \cite{casas2018intentnet, gebert2019end}.
+Bayesian-based methods can provide the uncertainty of the prediction but have the disadvantages of handling complex input data form (e.g. images) and gearing the probabilistic models for the domain they are trained in.
+DNN-based methods, on the other hand, are excellent at handling complex input data forms but cannot easily quantify the epistemic uncertainty in the prediction.
+A model that combines DNN-based and Bayesian-based methods together could have the advantages of both.
 This can benefit practical applications in two aspects.
-First, collaborative AI system needs to operate in the real world and it needs to deal with the data with high (visual) complexity.
-Deploying DNNs can easily adapt to the complex input.
-And second, the uncertainty quantification about the prediction of intention can help better providing decisions on the future actions in Human-AI collaboration and reduce the risk of a potential wrong prediction.
+First, a collaborative AI agent needs to operate in the real world and it needs to deal with data with high (visual) complexity.
+Deploying DNNs can easily adapt to complex input.
+Second, the uncertainty quantification about the prediction of intention can help better provide decisions on future actions and reduce the risk of a potential wrong prediction.